jamesgoodhouse/james.goodhouse.io/content/blog/20210416-my_first_offroad_ride/index.md

 Tonight I went for my first "off-road" adventure.
 Sure, this wasn't a hardcore affair, and it wasn't exactly entirely intentional either, but the pavement ended and the ride was tricky, so off-road it was!

-It started after a long day of work.
-I rode out torward the Columbia River Gorge via Marine Drive, and then worked my way over to the {{<newtabref title="Historic Columbia River Highway" href="https://www.oregon.gov/odot/regions/pages/historic-columbia-river-highway.aspx">}}.
+I rode out torward the {{<newtabref title="Columbia River Gorge" href="https://traveloregon.com/places-to-go/regions/columbia-river-gorge/">}} via Marine Drive after work, and then worked my way over to the {{<newtabref title="Historic Columbia River Highway" href="https://www.oregon.gov/odot/regions/pages/historic-columbia-river-highway.aspx">}}.
 From there I decided to try my luck on {{<newtabref title="Larch Mountain Road" href="https://multco.us/roads/larch-mountain-road">}}, but soon discovered it was "closed 10 miles ahead".
-On the off chance the sign was lying to me I opted to find out for myself.
+On the off chance the sign was lying to me, I opted to find out for myself.
 Ten miles later, some dropping temps flowing through my mesh riding jacket, and a small snow crossing, and yep, it sure was closed.
-On my way up I noted spur roads that would be fun to checkout, so I decided to turn off on one of these on the way down.
+On my way up I noted several side roads that would be fun to checkout, so I decided to turn on to one of these on the way down.

-Unbeknownst to me, the spur road I chose turned into gravel several miles in.
-I was concerned it might deadend into someone's house but I decided to keep riding, as this was a good chance to test out my new bike and to begin to hone my off-pavement riding technique.
+Unbeknownst to me, the road I had chosen turned into gravel several miles in.
+I was concerned it might dead end into someone's house, but I decided to keep riding, as this was a good chance to test out my new bike and to begin to hone my off-pavement riding technique.

 ---